dunkelfrosch/phpcoverfish/README.md

 ## Installation

 If you use Composer to manage the dependencies of your project, edit your projects composer.json file and add a dependency on df/phpcoverfish.
-Below you can find find a minimal example of a composer.json file that just defines a *dev-time* dependency on PHPCoverFish (beta strain):
+Below you can find find a minimal example of a composer.json file that just defines a *dev-time* dependency on PHPCoverFish (stable strain):

     ...
     {
         "require-dev": {
-            "df/php-coverfish": "^0.9.9@beta"
+            "df/php-coverfish": "1.0.*"
     }
     ...